8 min. read

 For example, you’re surely familiar with the world’s top investor Warren Buffett.
 Well, 90% of his returns come from just 10 stocks.

-It’s same with your marketing strategy.
+It’s the same with your marketing strategy.
 While intuition says work with many different social media channels, in reality your true competitive advantage may lie in concentrating your efforts in a couple of areas where you can beat everyone else.

 But how will you find that sweet spot to put your focus on?
 Well, here’s a simple formula to help you out.